 What to expect on your holiday to Turkey

 There are two distinct sides to Turkey.
 There is the southern coastline crammed with cheap hotels catering to mass package tours and cheap flights, and then there is the rest of the country.
+We can help you choose the south coast based hotels with care.
 Admittedly there are points where the two meet, but for the most part it is possible to travel around Turkey without encountering crowds of foreigners.

 The further east you move, the more the western influence declines.
 Just south of Georgia are wild uninhabited valleys where spring flowers are in abundance, pretty Orthodox churches have stood for hundreds of years and bears are a common sight.
 Few people have ventured that far.
 Mardin, a hilltop city in the east, is famous for its Artuqid architecture consisting of heavily decorated buildings which cascade down from the hilltop in layers.